-Give Black, Give Back Advisory Board
+Give Black, Give Back Advisory Committee

 A Nashville native, Eric is the Coordinator of Economic Opportunity and Empowerment for the Office of Mayor John Cooper.
 Eric worked as Statewide Political Director for Phil Bredesen for U.S. Senate and was Lead Organizer for the Children’s Defense Fund Nashville Team.
 Eric has a B.A. from American Baptist College and two master degrees from Vanderbilt University.
 When not working, Eric loves to read, write, and enjoy time with his friends and family.